douglasdavis/ddavis.io/content/blog/avoid-conversions-boilerplate-pybind11.md

 The goals of [pygram11](https://github.com/douglasdavis/pygram11) include:

 - providing the fastest possible histogram calculations.
 - supporting uncertainties on weighted histograms.
 - supporting multiple weight variations in a single histogramming routine.

-To first order, OpenMP is leveraged to execute parallel loops for calculating histograms of large input data.
+The first bullet is accomplished via parallel loops provided by OpenMP.
 This post focuses on a second order performance consideration: avoiding potentially expensive conversions (while supporting different data and weight array types).

-Early versions of pygram11 (up to version 0.10.3) supported input arrays of any type, but in the backend we supported histogramming calculations only on 32- and 64-bit floating point inputs (for both the data and the weights).
+Early versions of pygram11 (up to version 0.10.3) supported input data (arrays) of any type, but in the backend we supported histogramming calculations only on 32- and 64-bit floating point inputs (for both the data and the weights).
 If a non-floating point typed array was passed (as either the data input or weights input), we converted the